fylein/workflows/README.md

     - Rationale for the duplication (e.g., performance optimization, unavoidable framework constraints).
     - Why existing abstractions (shared utilities/components) were not used.
-    - If this is a critical fix which needs to be shipped urgently, you can approve the PR.

 2. Evaluate the duplication.
 Perform a code-level review of the duplicated sections: